UFC London predictions: How will Tom Aspinall and Paddy Pimblett’s fights play out?

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-UFC London predictions: How will Tom Aspinall and Paddy Pimblett’s fights play out this weekend?
+UFC London predictions: How will Tom Aspinall and Paddy Pimblett’s fights play out tonight?

 All you need to know about the main event, undercard and prelims